Chinmay-G/worldwise/README.md

 ---

-## 🗂️ Project Structure

-worldwise/
-├── public/
-├── src/
-│ ├── components/
-│ ├── contexts/
-│ ├── hooks/
-│ ├── pages/
-│ ├── styles/ # CSS Modules
-│ ├── App.jsx
-│ └── main.jsx
-├── index.html
-└── package.json

 ## 📄 License

-This project is open source and available under the **MIT License**.
+This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).

 ---